oddsequence/reports/Octoplace/Octoplace_report_02062023.md

 - https://github.com/OCTOplace/octoplace-contracts/blob/c374bec00a1c7cef4adbd1d1e9d323ceed44a91b/contracts/Octoplace.sol#L357

-But offers do not require real payment with tokens - the function just checks that the allowance given to the marketplace is above previous highest offer.
+But offers do not require real payment with tokens - the function just checks that the allowance given to the marketplace is above the previous highest offer.
 In this case, the highest bid is updated and the caller gets stored as an active bidder / winner
 ```
     idToMarketItem[itemId].highestOffer = offerPrice;